arduino/arduino-tools-mpy/README.md

 The framework's boot.py only requires two lines for the following operations:

 - import the minimum required parts of arduino_tools (common) from the board's FileSystem (preferrably installed as a module in /lib/arduino_tools)
-- call a method to enter the default project's path and apply some temporary settings to configure the running environment (search paths and launch configuration changes) which will be reset at the next start.
+- call a method to enter the default app's path and apply some temporary settings to configure the running environment (search paths and launch configuration changes) which will be reset at the next start.

-If no default project is set, it will fall back to the `main.py` in the board's root if present.
+If no default app is set, it will fall back to the `main.py` in the board's root if present.
 No error condition will be generated, as MicroPython is capable of handling the absence of `boot.py` and/or `main.py`.

-If a default project is set, the `enter_default_project()` will issue an `os.chdir()` command and enter the project's folder.
+If a default app is set, the `enter_default_app()` will issue an `os.chdir()` command and enter the app's folder.
 MicroPython will automatically run the main.py it finds in its Current Working Directory.

 **NOTES:**

-- each project can contain a `.hidden` file that will hide the project from AMP, effectively preventing listing or deletion.
+- each app can contain a `.hidden` file that will hide the app from AMP, effectively preventing listing or deletion.
-The `list_projects()` command accepts a `skip_hidden = False` parameter to return every project, not just the visible ones.
+The `list_apps()` command accepts a `skip_hidden = False` parameter to return every app, not just the visible ones.

-- each project should contain a metadata file named `app.json` {
+- each app should contain a metadata file named `app.json` {
     "name": "",
     "author": "",